LinneHuang/tippies/README.md

 Time spent:
 **8** hours spent in total =
 **1.5** hours in the tutorial video +
+6.5 hours in

+1) making split with two buttons,

+2) Auto-layout,

-6.5 hours in searching for 1) making split with two buttons, 2) Auto-layout, 3) Changing the navigation bar color and 4) making emojis visible while it's selected
+3) Changing the navigation bar color,

+4) making emojis visible while it's selected and

+5) feeling a bit of frustrated in Stackoverflow-ing 😵, and going to other website such as [100 Days of Swift](http://samvlu.com) for learning more about the basic of building iOS Application.
+It was fun. ☺️

 ## User Stories